SerjPiv/trade-enrichment/README.md

 1. Streaming Trade Data: Introduce a messaging system (such as Kafka) to handle real-time trade data.
 This allows for efficient data ingestion and processing across multiple instances.
 2. Database Persistence: Save enriched data to a database.
 Distribute the workload by using sharding or partitioning.
 3. API Enhancements: Provide pagination and filtration options in the API.
 Users can retrieve specific subsets of data efficiently.

+#### Cache for Product Mapping:
+1. Cache Mechanism: Use external caching solutions like Redis to store product mappings.

+#### Additional CSV validation:
+1. Check if all required fields are present (date, product_id, currency, price).
+2. Verify that currency follows a specific format (e.g., three-letter ISO currency code).
+3. Ensure that price is a valid numerical value.
+4. Validate that the price falls within an acceptable range (e.g., non-negative value).
+5. Ensure that product_id is an integer.
+6. Ensure that the date falls within a specific range (e.g., within the last 10 years).

 #### Minor Improvements:
 1. Error Handling: Enhance error handling mechanisms in the controller.
 Properly handle exceptions and provide meaningful error messages to clients.